 Apple Cider Vinegar for a Dog’s Ears

 Many dogs with skin allergies also develop ear infections.
 Apple cider vinegar can clean a dog’s ears and rebalance the skin pH, but it will also dry out ears to combat yeast and bacterial infections.
 When using apple cider vinegar around your dog’s ears, remember to never use it on raw or open sores since it is an acid and will burn and cause irritation.
-The vinegar should always be diluted to at least a 50/50 mixture with water.
+Always dilute the vinegar to at least a 50/50 mixture with water.

-An easy ear cleaner recipe is to use half apple cider vinegar with half purified water, soak a cotton ball, and wipe out the ears until there is no more gunk coming out of the ear.
-It is not recommended to pour the mixture in the ear canal.
-Some ear infections have ruptured ear drums and if this mixture gets into the middle ear, diseases like vestibular disease or exacerbation of a middle ear infection can develop.
+Use half apple cider vinegar with half purified water, soak a cotton ball, and wipe out the ears until there is no more gunk coming out of the ear.
+Do not pour the mixture directly in the ear canal.
+Some ear infections have ruptured ear drums, and if this mixture gets into the middle ear, complications like vestibular disease or exacerbation of a middle ear infection can develop.
 If there are any signs of sensitivity to the dog when using this dilute mixture, stop applying the mixture to the ear and seek veterinary advice.

 Apple Cider Vinegar for a Dog’s Skin

-Dogs with itchy skin and dandruff may also benefit from apple cider vinegar.
+Dogs with itchy skin, dandruff, and even fleas may also benefit from apple cider vinegar.
 One of the best ways to help is to use an apple cider vinegar bath for dogs.
 The acidity in the vinegar helps balance the pH of the skin, while its antiseptic and antibacterial properties help resolve skin infections naturally.
 It also helps calm skin irritations and inflammation to help dogs feel better.